yomori/Agora-docs/docs/tsz.md

 # tSZ

-tSZ maps can be found in:
+tSZ maps (as Compton-y, not T) can be found in:

 ```globus: components/tsz/```